petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individual-profiles.md

 The Overview tab also gives you a glimpse of a person's profile data, topics of interest, and associated audience segments.
 Clicking the *View all* ... link for the Details, Interests, or Segments summary opens its respective tab.

 To download a detailed list of this individual's events as a CSV file, click *Download Reports*.
-See [downloading reports](../../reference/downloading-reports.md) to learn more.
+See [Downloading Reports](../../reference/downloading-reports.md) to learn more.

 !!! note
     The reports contain the data in the dashboard.
 If you filter the dashboard using the search bar, the report only contains the filtered results.